July 17, 2054. Friday. 9:30 am.

 “Yep, but there is no proof.
 So you can’t do anything.”

 “Fine.
-If you are done grumbling, I’ll be going with the plan and upload it.
+If you are done grumbling, I’ll be going with the plan and uploading it.
 Kapish?”

 Kiyro waved his hands, letting Sylph go ahead with the plan.
-He actually was antsy for a possible reply from the 1111.
-Making the video popular, he might be able to gain some kind of answer from different people that might know the answer to the questions he was looking for.
+He actually was antsy for a possible reply from 1111.
+By making the video popular, he might gain some kind of answer from different people who might know the answer to the questions he was looking for.

-A video reel automatically gets pulled up and was brought in front of Kiyro.
-A young boy, the age of twelve was standing in front of a house.
+A video reel automatically gets pulled up and is brought in front of Kiyro.
+A young boy, age twelve, was standing in front of a house.
 His short brown hair and round face scrunched with worry.
-His short pants, and t-shirt was covered lightly in dirt making him look like he tripped and fell.
-The boy pushes the door open, and he stood on the side peeking through.
+His short pants and t-shirt were covered lightly in the dirt, making him look like he tripped and fell.
+The boy pushed the door open and stood on the side, peeking through.
 His breath brought out a puff of steam and disappeared into thin air.
-With weary steps, the young boy worriedly went forward into the dark house.
+Then, with weary steps, the young boy worriedly went forward into the dark house.

 “It looks too new to be abandoned.
 Are you sure?”

-As the young boy walked into the dark house, the wooden floor creaked softly underneath his foot.
+The wooden floor creaked softly underneath his foot as the young boy walked into the dark house.
 Only dim lighting from the moonlight cast its lights through the window allowing the boy to see around him.
-There were a few pieces of furniture leftover from the previous occupants covered with white sheets.
-Broken wooden chairs littered in the vicinity making it slightly difficult to maneuver around.
+A few pieces of furniture left over from the previous occupants were covered with white sheets.
+Broken wooden chairs littered the vicinity making it slightly difficult to maneuver around.

-The light dimmed made the place a bit more difficult to see for Kiyro.
+The dimmed light made the place a bit more challenging to see for Kiyro.
 Small green orbs appeared from the ground and floated around the young boy.
-One-by-one more and more appeared, already a good handful moved around him like fireflies.
+One-by-one, more and more appeared already.
+Finally, a good handful moved around him like fireflies.

 “Fireflies?”
 The boy spoke in confusion.
 His worried face slowly released and turned into a smile.
-The green orbs danced around him whizzing past his head and body like rockets.
-It was a bit difficult to keep track of darting orbs, and its sporadic movements was making Kiyro have a slight headache.
+The green orbs danced around him, whizzing past his head and body like rockets.
+It was difficult to keep track of darting orbs, and their sporadic movements gave Kiyro a slight headache.

 The scene fades out and switches over to the boy in a room.
-In front of him, he had a chalk in hand and was drawing a large magical circle that encompassed his whole body.
-It was a five pointed star inside a circle.
-In the middle of the star there was a triangle shape and a eye-like design.
-With the finishing touches, he picked up the chalk and placed it down on the floor.
+In front of him, he had chalk in hand and was drawing a large magical circle that encompassed his whole body.
+It was a five-pointed star inside a circle.
+A triangle shape and an eye-like design were in the middle of the star.
+With the finishing touches, he picked up the chalk and placed it on the floor.

 Rummaging through his pocket, five small tea candles were brought forth and placed on each end of the star.
-Next he brought out a lighter, and began to chant a strange poem.
+Next, he brought a lighter and began chanting a strange poem.

 “Five points on a star.
-The first to bring forth warmth is fire,” the boy lights the top point of the star and went clockwise.
-“Then, the stable mother earth is called forth to protect our surroundings.
-The blessed metal that shapes and brings up the structure of the place.
-Then the water that cleansed the land to purify the unclean land and bring it back whole.
-Finally to bring back everything into a circle, the wood that brings forth life is asked to close the circle.”
+The first to bring forth warmth is fire,” the boy lights the top point of the star and goes clockwise.
+“Then, the stable mother earth is called to protect our surroundings.
+The blessed metal shapes and brings up the structure of the place.
+Then the water that cleansed the land purifies the unclean land and brings it back whole.
+Finally, the wood that brings forth life is asked to close the circle to bring back everything into a circle.”

 The young boy sits back and pockets the lighter.
-He clasps his hands and closed his eyes.
-A language that he never been heard before left the boy’s mouth.
+He clasped his hands and closed his eyes.
+A language that he had never heard before left the boy’s mouth.
 It made Kiyro’s hair stand up as he flinched in startlement.